 There have been vast amounts of peer reviewed scientific studies on the effects of protein shakes.
 When scientific studies that aim to prove or negate the benefits of any substance (medicine, supplement, etc.) are peer reviewed, this means that they’re scrutinised by other experts in the field to maintain quality standards and prevent any misinformation.

 If there’s bias in a study, this would usually be identified and highlighted even before the study gets accepted to commence.
+This is one of the reasons why reading studies is the ideal way to differentiate protein facts from protein myths.

 This is particularly the case of research into protein, as there are many experts in the field.
 For example, at the University of McMaster in Ontario, Dr. Stuart Phillips, professor of kinesiology and adjunct professor of medicine, runs the Protein Metabolism Research Laboratory.
 He’s also a fellow of the American College of Sports Medicine and the American College of Nutrition.